|My favorite 'book' is the

 I grew up with the King James Version (KJV).
-I then moved on to the New International Version (NIV).
-I now primarily use the New Living Translation (NLT).
+I then moved on to the New International Version (NIV), and then the New Living Translation (NLT).
+I now primarily use the English Standard Version (ESV).

 When reading for interest, I prefer also to read it chronologically.
 I have both an NIV and NLT in this style.

 I also have quite a few other versions, including:

 Lord of the Rings Trilogy.
 You cannot imagine